Cornices/cornice/docs/source/tutorial.rst

 Let's create a full working application with **Cornice**.
 We want to create a light messaging service.

+You can find its whole source code at https://github.com/mozilla-services/cornice/blob/master/examples/messaging

 Features:

 - users can register to the service